pivotal/docs-tap/scst-policy/configuring.hbs.md

 > **Note** The secret referenced in `key.secretRef.name` must be created in the `cosign-system` namespace or the namespace where the Policy Controller is installed.
-Such secret must only contain one `data` entry with the public key.
+This secret must only contain one `data` entry with the public key.

 #### <a id="keyless-authority"></a> `keyless`

 > **Note** Keyless support is deactivated by default.
-For more information, see [Install Supply Chain Security Tools - Policy Controller](./install-scst-policy.hbs.md).
+See [Install Supply Chain Security Tools - Policy Controller](./install-scst-policy.hbs.md).

 Each keyless authority can contain a Fulcio URL, a Rekor URL, a certificate, or an array of identities.